GV (nerve agent): Manufacture

+Persistence

+Compared to GA, GB, and GD, it is relatively persistent in aqueous media.

 Toxicity

 It is a potent acetylcholinesterase inhibitor with properties similar to other nerve agents, with slightly slower speed of action than soman and sarin.
 GV is structurally a derivative of the nerve agent tabun, being closely structurally related to fluorotabun, differing from the latter by the replacement of a proton on the alpha carbon of the alkoxide group by a dimethylamino group and presenting a toxicity only lower than that of VX.

 GV appears to be the most toxic agent in the GV series.
 GV being a derivative of the agent fluorotabun, four other derivatives of phosphoric acid are more toxic than the latter.
 The methylated GV agent, EA-5366, is a cholinomimetic.

 It has an LCT50 of 40 mg m^{−3} - 2.5 times less than sarin, and 250 times less than chlorine gas.

 Treatment for poisoning with GV involves drugs such as atropine, benactyzine, obidoxime, and HI-6.